Fodilahy-mena/tea-time-topic/readme.md

 Fork this repo and clone your fork.
 You have until 16h30 to complete the project.
 Stop coding a bit earlier to take some time documenting your project in the readme.

 Good luck team 🔥💪 and happy coding 👍

+### Report

+- I fetched the data from api url and save it in the localStorage
+- I displayed the data on two different lists, according to the discussedOn.